Democrats Have The Wind At Their Backs, But Can They Capitalize?

 But it could be worse.

 The Syria strike was a reminder about the potential consequences of involvement in a foreign conflict.
-Americans are war-weary and especially wary of becoming entangled in another nation-building effort in a far-away land.
+Americans are war-weary and especially wary of becoming entangled in another nation-building effort in a faraway land.

-It's why the White House was so quick Sunday to respond when French President Emanuel Macron said he had "convinced" Trump to "remain" in Syria after threatening to pull out a week and a half ago.
+It's why the White House was so quick Sunday to respond when French President Emmanuel Macron said he had "convinced" Trump to "remain" in Syria after threatening to pull out a week and a half ago.

 "The U.S. mission has not changed — the president has been clear that he wants U.S. forces to come home as quickly as possible," White House press secretary Sarah Sanders said.
 "We are determined to completely crush ISIS and create the conditions that will prevent its return.
-In addition we expect our regional allies and partners to take greater responsibility both militarily and financially for securing the region."
+In addition, we expect our regional allies and partners to take greater responsibility both militarily and financially for securing the region."

 Democrats are critical of Trump lacking a comprehensive approach in Syria, and Trump's foreign-policy doctrine is not at all clear — when should the U.S. intervene or not?